wowu/docker-rollout/docs/getting-started.md

 ```

 Usually `docker rollout <service-name>` will be a drop-in replacement for `docker compose up -d <service-name>` in your deployment scripts.

+## Stoping old containers gracefully

+If you want to make sure that no requests are lost during deployment, you can use the [container draining](container-draining) setup.
+It's slightly more complex, but it allows the old container to finish processing any open requests before it is stopped.